 Yoga is essentially the training of the nervous system.
-Training the body to move into a given range of motion and be able to hold a pose by virtue of your balance requires that out of the multitude of potential pathways through the nervous system, your body knows which pathway to select in order to achieve that function.
+Training the body to move into a given range of motion and be able to hold a pose by virtue of your balance requires that of the multitude of potential pathways through the nervous system, your body knows which pathway to select in order to achieve that function.

 In actuality, it’s about winnowing down all the potential neural pathways to use the one most suitable for ‘perfect’ execution.
 Fumbling in the dark for that strand of perfect execution and learning to repeat it by feel is the true definition of the process.

 When you practise a skill – or set of skills – of this order, you’re entering a timeless territory.
 Practising in this way will improve cardiovascular fitness, flexibility, coordination, muscle tone and a host of other qualities, but its lasting effects are profoundly psychological.
-There is a peace that comes from walking those paths, like tracing crop circles in your dreams.

-A trainer should have that experience as the cornerstone of their own practise, whether they define it in those terms or not.
+A trainer should have that experience as the cornerstone of their own practice, whether they define it in those terms or not.
 And it’s an understanding that they can transmit to you.
 Enthusiasm is the flashpoint.

 Pavel Tsatsouline, as quoted in a previous post, says that ‘strength is a skill and as such, must be practised.’
-The word practise implies repetition and that act of repetition is about holding yourself in a particular mode of being.
+The word practice implies repetition and that act of repetition is about holding yourself in a particular mode of being.
 The human animal, as a living thing, is defined by its ability to evolve in response to stimulation.